-It is not necessary to pursue Informal Resolution first in order to pursue Administrative Resolution, and any party participating in Informal Resolution can stop the process at any time and request the Administrative Grievance Process.
+It is not necessary to pursue Informal Resolution first in order to pursue Administrative Resolution, and any party participating in Informal Resolution can stop the process at any time and request the Administrative Grievance i.
+Alternative Resolution

+Process.
 Further, if an Informal Resolution fails after the resolution is finalized, Administrative Resolution may be pursued.